 Don't make this common mistake

-Many job seekers make the mistake of listing the city they’re relocating to, and only bring up intentions to relocate when it comes time for the interview.
-This scramble makes you look unprofessional and dishonest–not a good impression to make on a potential employer!
+Many job seekers make the mistake of listing the city they're relocating to as a current location on their resumes or LinkedIn profiles, and only bring up intentions to relocate when it comes time for the interview.
+This scramble makes you look unprofessional and dishonest--not a good impression to make on prospective employers!

-Instead, if you’re planning to relocate at a later time and to a certain area, you should mention that on the top of your resume.
+Instead, if you're planning to relocate at a later time and to a certain target location, you should mention that on the top of your resume with your contact information.